Blake Dean (Home and Away): Character development

 In the book Home and Away Annual, Kesta Desmond and David Nicholls describe Blake as being "the sort of boy any parent would be proud to call their son".
 He is "good looking and high spirited" and "loves life" so much that he lives it to the full.
 Blake also has a "high regard" for the friendships that he forms.
 They added that Blake is not exactly a "goody two shoes" and "gets up to various jinks" during his time in the series.
 Blake can get away with his antics because he is a quick thinker and his "natural charm saves his skin".
 Blake thinks that girls can be silly and clingy, but just enjoys their company.
 Blake is also the sporty type of guy.
 Hill told Rochelle Tubb of The Sun-Herald that he struggled during some of Blake's running scenes because he was not that fit in real life.
 Hill said that there was "no denying" that Blake is a rebel.
 He is overprotective of Karen and feels guilty because his mother died at the same time he started getting into trouble at school.
 Hill told Nigel May from Look-in that Blake will always be over protective of Karen.
 If the actor had his way, Blake would be "an absolute hoodlum".
 Hill said there were certain things he would change about Blake.
 He did not like his character's name and he wanted Blake to do something hard and challenging.

+In the TV Week issue dated 29 December 1990, a reporter revealed that writers had planned a love triangle storyline for Blake, his friend Haydn Ross (Andrew Hill) and Sophie Simpson (Rebekah Elmaloglou).
+They previewed that Blake would become "embroiled" in the story in early 1991 episodes.